quavo19/WeatherApp/README.md

 # Wheter App

-this project was made to help determine temperatures, wind speed and humidity of any given area. it makes you know upcomming conditions and how to prepare.
+A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with JavaScript. this project was made to help determine temperatures, wind speed and humidity of any given area. it makes you know upcomming conditions and how to prepare.

 ## Built With